tammy-rb/IR2026/excercise3/README.md

 * `fixed_dense`: Fixed chunking + dense embeddings
 * `semantic_bm25`: Semantic chunking + BM25
 * `semantic_dense`: Semantic chunking + dense embeddings

+#### Retrieval Scoring Mechanism

+The ranking of chunks differs by retrieval method:

+* **BM25 (Sparse Retrieval)**:
+  Chunks are ranked via a dot product between the query term-frequency (TF) vector and the BM25-weighted chunk vectors.
+This captures lexical overlap, with inverse document frequency (IDF) weighting and length normalization.

+* **Dense Retrieval (FAISS + Embeddings)**:
+  Both the query and chunks are embedded into a dense vector space.
+Chunks are ranked by cosine similarity between the query embedding and the chunk embeddings, favoring semantically similar content even when exact wording differs.

+In both cases, the **Top-K chunks with the highest scores** are selected and passed to the LLM as contextual evidence.

 #### 3. LLM Answering